initia-labs/minievm/app/ibc-hooks/README.md

  // AccessList is a predefined list of Ethereum addresses and their corresponding storage slots that a transaction will interact with during its execution. can be none
  AccessList []AccessTuple `protobuf:"bytes,5,rep,name=access_list,json=accessList,proto3" json:"access_list"`
 }

+type AccessTuple struct {
+ // Address of the contract that will be accessed during the transaction execution.
+ Address string `protobuf:"bytes,1,opt,name=address,proto3" json:"address,omitempty"`
+ // A list of storage keys that the transaction will interact with within the specified contract.
+ // These keys represent specific storage slots in the contract's storage that are accessed or modified.
+ StorageKeys []string `protobuf:"bytes,2,rep,name=storage_keys,json=storageKeys,proto3" json:"storage_keys,omitempty"`
+}
 ```

 So we detail where we want to get each of these fields from: